 - Public or non-profit organization To be eligible to receive VOCA funds, organizations must be operated by a public or private non-profit organization, or a combination of such organizations, and provide services to crime victims. - Provide match All VOCA recipients must provide at least 20% cash or in-kind match from non-federal sources to the federal amount awarded, of which at least 25% must come from allowable volunteer services.
 Please see p.
 6 for additional information on match requirements. - Record of effective services Demonstrate a record of providing effective services to crime victims.
 This includes having the support and approval of its services by the community, and a history of providing direct services in a cost effective manner and financial support from other sources.
-For a glossary of terms and services, please refer to the 2014 VSSR Guide. - Promote community efforts to aid crime victims Promote community-based coordinated public and private efforts to aid crime victims.
+For a glossary of terms and services, please refer to the 2014 VSSR Guide on CJCC's website. - Promote community efforts to aid crime victims Promote community-based coordinated public and private efforts to aid crime victims.
 Coordination may include, but is not limited to, serving on state, federal, local, or Native American task forces, commissions, working groups, coalitions, and/or multi-disciplinary teams.
 Coordination efforts also include developing written agreements that contribute to better and more comprehensive services to crime victims.
-Coordination efforts qualify an organization to receive VOCA victim assistance funds but are not activities that can be supported with VOCA funds. - Help victims apply for compensation benefits Such assistance may include identifying and notifying crime victims of the availability of compensation, assisting them with the application forms and procedures, obtaining necessary documentation, and/or checking on claim status. - Comply with federal rules regulating grants Applicants must comply with the applicable provisions of VOCA, the Program Guidelines, and the requirements of the OJP Financial Guide, effective edition (http://www.ojp.usdoj.gov/FinGuide/), which includes maintaining appropriate programmatic and financial records that fully disclose the amount and disposition of VOCA funds received.
-This includes financial documentation for disbursements, daily time and attendance records specifying time devoted to allowable VOCA victim services, client files, the portion of the project supplied by other sources of revenue, job descriptions, contracts for service, and other records which facilitate an effective audit. - Comply with CJCC grant requirements Agencies must adhere to financial and programmatic guidelines; comply with deadlines; and provide all information to CJCC as requested in a timely fashion - Services to victims of federal crimes - Applicants must provide services to victims of federal crimes on the same basis as victims of state and/or local crimes. - Promote victim safety CJCC prohibits activities that compromise victim safety, such as requiring victims to meet with offenders. - No charges to victims for VOCA-funded services Applicants must provide services to crime victims, at no charge, through the VOCA-funded project.
+Coordination efforts qualify an organization to receive VOCA victim assistance funds but are not activities that can be supported with VOCA funds. - Help victims apply for compensation benefits Such assistance may include identifying and notifying crime victims of the availability of compensation, assisting them with the application forms and procedures, obtaining necessary documentation, and/or checking on claim status. - Comply with federal rules regulating grants Applicants must comply with the applicable provisions of VOCA, the Program Guidelines, and other requirements outlined in the special conditions to the subgrant award.
+This includes financial documentation for disbursements, daily time and attendance records specifying time devoted to allowable VOCA victim services, client files, the portion of the project supplied by other sources of revenue, job descriptions, contracts for service, and other records which facilitate an effective audit. - Comply with CJCC grant requirements Agencies must adhere to financial and programmatic guidelines; comply with deadlines; and provide all information to CJCC as requested in a timely fashion. - Services to victims of federal crimes Applicants must provide services to victims of federal crimes on the same basis as victims of state and/or local crimes. - Promote victim safety CJCC prohibits activities that compromise victim safety, such as requiring victims to meet with offenders. - No charges to victims for VOCA-funded services Applicants must provide services to crime victims, at no charge, through the VOCA-funded project.

 - Maintain confidentiality Eligible agencies must have policies and procedures in place that safeguard the confidentiality of all victim records, contact information, personally identifying information, and other information considered sensitive.
-These measures must be consistent with applicable Federal, state and local laws regarding privacy and confidentiality. - 5% Certification and Eligibility Applicant agencies should be certified and eligible to receive 5% funds.
-Agencies without certification may apply for funding; however, if funding is awarded the agency will have to complete certification requirements prior to drawing down funds.
+These measures must be consistent with applicable Federal, state and local laws regarding privacy and confidentiality. - 5% Local Victim Assistance Program Certification and Eligibility Applicant agencies should be certified and eligible to receive 5% funds.
+Agencies without certification may apply for funding; however, if funding is awarded the agency will have to complete certification requirements prior to receiving an award.